wisecg/LAT/README.md

 # LAT (Low-Energy Analysis Toolkit)

 Written to perform a complete analysis of Majorana Demonstrator DS0-6A low-energy data.
+Current analysis was performed with the LATv2 tag.

 ## Dependencies:
 Base: ROOT, MGDO, and GAT.